Buying Space, Not Keywords

 What You’re Actually Buying

-Your territory is the region of the space where your power diagram score is highest.
-It’s computed from three things: your bid, your position (the targeting locus you just set), and your reach (a parameter controlling how aggressively your score decays with distance).
-The platform renders this territory with impression density overlaid, so you can see not just where you own space, but how much traffic flows through it.
+Your territory is where your power diagram score is highest.
+The platform renders this with impression density overlaid: where you own space, and how much traffic flows through it.

 In keyword auctions, competition is invisible.
-You bid $2 on “running shoes,” someone else bids $2.50, and you lose.
-You can’t see who you’re competing against or what they’re doing.
+Bid $2, someone bids $2.50, you lose.
 Here, competition is spatial and legible.
-You can see that Nike owns the running-shoe region, that GNC is encroaching from the nutrition side, and that there’s an underserved gap in the home-fitness area where no one has planted a flag.
-You can move your targeting locus into that gap.
-You can specialize your reach to be narrow along the topic axis and broad along the intent axis, creating an elongated territory that captures high-intent users across multiple subtopics.
+Nike owns the running-shoe region.
+GNC is encroaching from the nutrition side.
+There’s an underserved gap in home fitness where nobody is competing.
+Move into it, or shape your reach to be narrow on topic and broad on intent, capturing high-intent users across subtopics.

-The CPM estimates reinforce this.
-Each direction card’s price reflects both impression density (more traffic = higher prices) and competitive pressure (more nearby advertisers = higher second-price floor).
-An uncrowded region with decent traffic is a deal.
-A crowded region near a high bidder is expensive.
-The advertiser sees this before committing, not in a retrospective analytics dashboard.
+Each direction card’s price reflects both traffic density and competitive pressure.
+An uncrowded region with decent traffic is a deal; a crowded region near a high bidder is expensive.
+You see this before committing.

 Brand Safety as Geometry

 Keyword-based brand safety is a blocklist.
-You enumerate topics you want to avoid — “violence,” “politics,” “adult content” — and the platform tries to match those labels against content.
-It’s fragile because the matching is discrete: content that’s semantically adjacent to a blocked topic but doesn’t use the blocked words slips through.
+Enumerate topics to avoid (“violence,” “politics,” “adult content”) and hope the matching catches everything.
+Content semantically adjacent to blocked topics slips through if it doesn’t use the blocked words.

-In embedding space, brand safety becomes geometric.
-A restriction zone is a region of the space — a hypercube, a sphere, an arbitrary convex set — carved out of the auction entirely.
-No ads are served in that region.
-Your targeting boundary clips around it.
+In embedding space, brand safety is geometric.
+A restriction zone is a region carved out of the auction entirely.
+No ads served.
+Your territory clips around it.

 Restriction zones in the power diagram

-This is cleaner and harder to game.
-A restriction zone defined by a region in embedding space catches semantically similar content regardless of the specific words used.
-“Best ways to cope with depression” and “mental health crisis resources” both fall in the same part of the space, even though they share no keywords with a naively constructed blocklist.
-The geometry captures meaning, not surface form.
+This catches semantically similar content regardless of wording.
+“Best ways to cope with depression” and “mental health crisis resources” land in the same part of the space, even though they share no keywords with a naive blocklist.

-In the prototype, we implement two default restriction zones as axis-aligned rectangles: “Mental Health” in the high-intent, fitness-adjacent corner, and “Political Content” in the low-intent, nutrition-adjacent corner.
-They render as gray hatched areas on the canvas, visually carving out no-go zones from the territory map.
-Each advertiser can see the fraction of impressions lost to restrictions — a direct measurement of the cost of brand safety.
+In the prototype, we have two default restriction zones: “Mental Health” and “Political Content,” rendered as gray hatched areas on the canvas.
+Each advertiser sees the fraction of impressions lost to restrictions, a direct measurement of the cost of brand safety.

-The core interaction pattern — semantic hill-climbing through language, examples, and price signals — scales to high dimensions because it never requires the advertiser to engage with dimensions directly.
-The advertiser’s cognitive model is always “here are example queries, here’s what it costs, do I want to move closer to this or away from it?”
-That model works whether the underlying space has 2 dimensions or 3,072.
+The core interaction (hill-climbing through language, examples, and prices) scales to high dimensions because the advertiser never engages with dimensions directly.
+“Here are example queries, here’s what it costs, do I want to move closer or away?” works whether the space has 2 dimensions or 3,072.

-The hard problems that remain are real: how do you select which suggestions to show when the neighborhood is 3,072-dimensional?
-How do you generate example content that faithfully represents a high-dimensional region?
-How do you explain to an advertiser that two nearby-looking points on the 2D projection might actually be far apart in the full space?
+The hard UX problems: how do you pick which suggestions to show when the neighborhood is 3,072-dimensional?
+And how do you generate examples that faithfully represent a high-dimensional region when two nearby-looking points on the 2D projection might be far apart in full space?

-These are UX problems, not mathematical ones.
-The auction mechanism is well-defined regardless of dimensionality.
-The question is how to build an interface that lets humans make good decisions in a space they can’t see.
-Try the interactive prototype and decide for yourself.
+The auction mechanism works regardless of dimensionality.
+The question is building an interface that lets humans make good decisions in a space they can’t see.
+Try the interactive prototype and see for yourself.